wilderbonsai/ioforge/src/pages/features.md

         content: >
           With so many technologies and services out there, it can be difficult to have confidence in selecting the right one.
-We have experience with hundreds of different service and solutions, and use this to help curate a digital solution architecture that best fits your business and project.
+We have experience with hundreds of different digital services and solutions, and use this experience to help plan and implement a digital solution architecture that best fits your business and project.
         align: left
         image: images/futuristic-sage.png
         image_alt: Feature 1 placeholder image